gamemanual0/gm0/source/docs/software/getting-started/fundamental-concepts.rst

 Java-Specific Exploratory Questions
 -----------------------------------

-- If I didn’t set a value for number and then I printed it, what would it print?
+- If I didn't set a value for number and then I printed it, what would it print?
 - What other operations can I do with number and secondNumber?
 - Can I set a decimal to number?
 If not, what happens?
 - What is ``System.out.println();``?